danielaparker/jsoncons/doc/ref/data-model.md

 In addition, jsoncons supports semantic tagging of date-time values, timestamp values, big numbers, decimal fractions and binary encodings.
-This allows it to preserve these type semantics when parsing JSON-like data formats such as CBOR that allow them, for example, the mappings between the jsoncons and CBOR data items are shown below:
+This allows it to preserve these type semantics when parsing JSON-like data formats such as CBOR that have them, for example, the mappings between the jsoncons and CBOR data items are shown below:

  jsoncons data item | jsoncons semantic tag | CBOR data item | CBOR tag